Pokémon Go: Community and cultural impact

 Pokémon Go in Syria is a photography series published in 2016 by Syrian artist Khaled Akil.
 Akil places Pokémon characters in destroyed Syrian streets as a reminder for a world lost behind the screen.
-While Pokemon Go was trending worldwide, Akil couldn't help but notice how the media forgot about the war in Syria.
-So he visualised his idea in the form of digital collages.
-Khaled's Pokemon series quickly went viral across the globe after he posted it online.
+While Pokémon Go was trending worldwide, Akil couldn't help but notice how the media forgot about the war in Syria, and visualized his idea in the form of digital collages.
+Khaled's Pokémon series quickly went viral across the globe after he posted it online.
 This photography series was exhibited in various locations including the American University Museum.

 Criticism and incidents

-The app was criticized for using locations such as cemeteries and memorials as sites to catch Pokémon, including the Auschwitz-Birkenau State Museum, the United States Holocaust Memorial Museum, the National September 11 Memorial & Museum, Arlington National Cemetery, the ANZAC War Memorial, and Hiroshima Peace Memorial Park.
+The app was criticized for including locations such as cemeteries and memorials as areas to capture Pokémon, including the Auschwitz-Birkenau State Museum, the United States Holocaust Memorial Museum, the National September 11 Memorial & Museum, Arlington National Cemetery, the ANZAC War Memorial, and Hiroshima Peace Memorial Park.
 Niantic later removed content from sensitive areas such as the Hiroshima Memorial and Holocaust Museum.
 The game sparked complaints from Dutch company ProRail, who said that players entered their railway tracks, and fire stations told players to not impede their staff by congregating outside.

 The game's distribution of PokéStops and gyms (derived from the portals in Ingress, Niantic's science fiction-themed AR game) was noted to be sparser in many minority neighborhoods in a reflection of American demographics.
 Players in rural areas also complained about the lack of Pokémon spawns, PokéStops, and gyms in their area.
 Pokémon Go was criticized for game accessibility issues by players with physical disabilities.
 The AbleGamers Foundation COO, Steve Spohn, said that when Pokémon Go was compared to other mobile games, it "excludes disabled players to a significant degree".